-Human or other animal cell lines known to not be contaminated or infected with biohazardous agents may be handled at Containment Level 1.
+Animal cell lines known to not be contaminated or infected with biohazardous agents may be handled at Containment Level 1.
 Cultures known or suspected to be contaminated or infected with any biohazardous agents must be handled at the containment level appropriate to those agents.

-5.5 Blood and Body Fluids
+5.5 Human Cells, Blood and Body Fluids